StarTalk Radio - Einstein’s Genius with Ron Howard

 They're significantly cheaper.

-You need some, like, food and coffee.
+You need some food and coffee.

-Yeah, a little caffeine.
+Yeah, a little caffeine, that's it.

 A little caffeine, you know.

-It's a way of challenging what you think you know and understand
+It's a way of challenging what you think you know and understand by eliminating

-by eliminating all of the extraneous stuff.
+all of the extraneous stuff.

-So, for instance, we already talked about astronauts floating in empty space.
+So for instance, we already talked about astronauts floating in empty space.

 Now, I cannot do that experiment in reality.

-I can have astronauts floating near the Earth,
+I can have astronauts floating near the Earth, but they're going to see the Earth.

 So the thought experiment is to remove...